 - Block List: It is a list of blocks and unmade decisions owned by scrum master and updated daily

 - Burndown chart: Burn-down chart represents overall progress of the work in progress and work completed throughout the process.
 It represents in a graph format the stories and features not completed

 - Sprint Planning: A sprint begins with the team importing stories from the release backlog into the sprint backlog; it is hosted by scrum master.
 The Testers estimate effort to test the various stories in the Sprint Backlog.

 - Daily Scrum: It is hosted by scrum master, it last about 15 minutes.
-During Daily Scrum, the members will discuss the work completed previous day, the planned work for the next day and issues faced during sprint.
+During Daily Scrum, the members will discuss the work completed the previous day, the planned work for the next day and issues faced during a sprint.
 During daily stand-up meeting team progress is tracked.

-- Sprint Review/ Retrospective: It is also hosted by scrum master, it last about 2-4 hours and discuss what team has accomplished in the last sprint and what lessons were learned.
+- Sprint Review/ Retrospective: It is also hosted by scrum master, it last about 2-4 hours and discuss what the team has accomplished in the last sprint and what lessons were learned.

-There is no active role of Tester in Scrum Process.
-Usually, testing is carried out by developer with Unit Test.
+There is no active role of Tester in the Scrum Process.
+Usually, testing is carried out by a developer with Unit Test.
 While product owner is also frequently involved in the testing process during each sprint.
 Some Scrum projects do have dedicated test teams depending on the nature & complexity of the project.

 Testers do following activities during the various stages of Scrum-

-- In sprint planning, tester should pick a user-story from the product backlog that should be tested.
+- In sprint planning, a tester should pick a user-story from the product backlog that should be tested.